Manasmd/flutter_microsoft_azure_translator/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

 This package allows you to quickly set up Microsoft Azure Translator for Flutter.
-All you need is your `Ocp-Apim-Subscription-Key` & `

 ## Features

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.
+- Implement translation out of the box
+- Suitable for languages like Cantonese that does not work well in Google translate
+- All you need is your `Ocp-Apim-Subscription-Key` & `Ocp-Apim-Subscription-Region` from Azure

 ## Getting started